ferjal0/library-template/README.md

 A generic library template starter for new JOYCO libs.

+## ❗️ MUST DO ON TEMPLATE FORK ❗️
+This is a sample package that serves as a template.
+If you are forking from it you NEED to update the `package.json` "name" field.
+Also **DELETE** the `.changeset/` folder and the `CHANGELOG.md` file to start your library versioning history from the very start.

 ## 👀 Good to know

 If you **DON't** need react as a peer dependency you **NEED** to delete it.